nwgreenl/nwgreenl.github.io/about.md

 ### resting.dev

-I work with docs sites so often, I thought it would be a fun project to turn my personal site into one, so here we are!
+Since I enjoy creating and working with docs sites, I thought it would be a fun project to turn my personal site into one... so here we are!

 <small>Made with :heart: using [docsify](https://docsify.js.org/)</small>